-The most conspicuous absence in the Saudi coalition, however, is Pakistan - a country that's received billions in aid from Saudi Arabia and whose current prime minister, Nawaz Sharif, was sheltered by Riyadh from the wrath of Pakistan's military in 1999.
+The most conspicuous absence in the Saudi coalition, however, is Pakistan, a country that has received billions in aid from Saudi Arabia and whose current Prime Minister, Nawaz Sharif, was sheltered by Riyadh from the wrath of Pakistan's military in 1999.

-When the Saudis initially announced their intention to attack Yemen, they included Pakistan in the reported coalition, an act of hubris that backfired badly.
-Pakistan's parliament demanded a debate on the issue and then voted unanimously to remain neutral.
-While Islamabad declared its intention to "defend Saudi Arabia's sovereignty," no one thinks the Houthis are about to march on Jeddah.
+When the Saudi's initially announced their intention to attack Yemen, they included Pakistan in the reported coalition, an act of hubris that backfired badly.
+Pakistan's Parliament demanded a debate on the issue and then voted unanimously to remain neutral.
+While Islamabad declared its intention to "defend Saudi Arabia's sovereignty," no one thinks the Houthis are about to march on Jiddah.

-The Yemen war is deeply unpopular in Pakistan, and the parliament's actions were widely supported, with one editorial writer calling for rejecting "GCC diktat."
+The Yemen war is deeply unpopular in Pakistan, and the Parliament's actions were widely supported, one editorial writer calling for rejecting "GCC diktat."
 Only the extremist Lashkar-e-Taiba organization, which planned the 2008 Mumbai massacre in India, supported the Saudis.

-Pakistan has indeed relied on Saudi largesse and, in turn, provided security for Riyadh.
-But the relationship is wearing thin.
+Pakistan has indeed relied on Saudi largesse and, in turn, provided security for Riyadh, but the relationship is wearing thin.

-First, there's widespread outrage in Pakistan over Saudi Arabia's support of extremist Islamist groups, some of which are at war with Pakistan's government.
-Last year, one such organization - the Tehrik-i-Taliban - massacred 145 people, including 132 students, in Peshawar.
-Fighting these groups in North Waziristan has taxed the Pakistani army, which must also pay attention to its southern neighbor, India.
+First, there is widespread outrage for the Saudi support of extremist Islamic groups, some of which are at war with Pakistan's government.
+Last year one such organization, the Tehrik-i-Taliban, massacred 145 people, including 132 students, in Peshawar.
+Fighting these groups in North Waziristan has taxed the Pakistani Army, which must also pay attention to its southern neighbor, India.

-The Saudis, with their support for the rigid Wahhabi interpretation of Islam, are also blamed for growing Sunni-Shiite tensions in Pakistan.
+The Saudis, with their support for the rigid Wahabi interpretation of Islam, are also blamed for growing Sunni-Shiite tensions in Pakistan.

 Second, Islamabad is deepening its relationship with China.
-In mid-April, Chinese President Xi Jinping promised to invest \$46 billion to finance Beijing's new "Silk Road" from western China to the Persian Gulf.
-Part of this will include a huge expansion of the port at Gwadar in Pakistan's restive Baluchistan province, a port that Bruce Riedel says will "rival Dubai or Doha as a regional economic hub."
+In mid-April, Chinese President Xi Jinping promised to invest \$46 billion to finance Beijing's new "Silk Road" from Western China to the Persian Gulf.
+Part of this will include a huge expansion of the port at Gwadar in Pakistan's restive Baluchistan province, a port that Bruce Riedel says will "rival Dubai or Doha as a regional economic hub,"

-Riedel is a South Asia security expert, a senior fellow at the centrist Brookings Institution, and a professor at Johns Hopkins.
+Riedel is a South Asia security expert, a senior fellow at the conservative Brookings Institute, and a professor at Johns Hopkins.
 Dubai is in the United Arab Emirates and Doha in Qatar.
 Both are members of the GCC.

-China is concerned about security in Baluchistan, with its long-running insurgency against Pakistan's central government, as well as the ongoing resistance by the Turkic-speaking, largely Muslim Uighur people in western China's Xinjiang Province.
-Uighurs, who number a little over 10 million, are being marginalized by an influx of Han Chinese, China's dominant ethnic group.
+China is concerned about security in Baluchistan, with its long-running insurgency against the central government, as well as the ongoing resistance by the Turkic-speaking, largely Muslim, Uyghur people in western China's Xinjiang Province.
+Uyghurs, who number a little over 10 million, are being marginalized by an influx of Han Chinese, China's dominant ethnic group.

-Wealthy Saudis have helped finance some of these groups, and neither Beijing or Islamabad is happy about it.
+Wealthy Saudis have helped finance some of these groups and neither Beijing or Islamabad is happy about it.
 Pakistan has pledged to create a 10,000-man "Special Security Division" to protect China's investments.
 According to Riedel, the Chinese told the Pakistanis that Beijing would "stand by Pakistan if its ties with Saudi Arabia and the United Arab Emirates unravel."